Medical ethics: Acceptance of ambiguity in medicine

 The concept of normality, that there is a human physiological standard contrasting with conditions of illness, abnormality and pain, leads to assumptions and bias that negatively affects health care practice.
 It is important to realize that normality is ambiguous and that ambiguity in healthcare and the acceptance of such ambiguity is necessary in order to practice humbler medicine and understand complex, sometimes unusual usual medical cases.
 Thus, society's views on central concepts in philosophy and clinical beneficence must be questioned and revisited, adopting ambiguity as a central player in medical practice.

 Conflicts

+Between beneficence and non-maleficence

+Beneficence can come into conflict with non-maleficence when healthcare professionals are deciding between a "first, do no harm" approach vs. a "first, do good" approach, such as when deciding whether or not to operate when the balance between the risk and benefit of the operation is not known and must be estimated.
+Healthcare professionals who place beneficence below other principles like non-maleficence may decide not to help a patient more than a limited amount if they feel they have met the standard of care and are not morally obligated to provide additional services.
+Young and Wagner argued that, in general, beneficence takes priority over non-maleficence ("first, do good," not "first, do no harm"), both historically and philosophically.